 I think this unique cake is perfect for celebrations and special occasions, but it's also easy enough to make for a weeknight dessert.

-Flourless chocolate cake is a type of chocolate cake that — you guessed it — doesn't use
+Flourless chocolate cake is a type of chocolate cake that — you guessed it — doesn't use any flour.

 Instead, it uses cocoa powder, eggs, sugar, butter, and baking powder.